Former Music Director/Principal Conductor

-During the 2013–14 season, Dr. David Rohrbaugh conducts OSJ’s production of Madama Butterfly.
-Dr. Rohrbaugh is a founding member of Opera San José’s artistic staff.
-He has conducted more than 70 productions and more than 600 performances for Opera San José, including last season’s Il trovatore and Die Fledermaus, as well as previous productions of La rondine, Werther, The Crucible, Un ballo in maschera, ll barbiere di Siviglia, La bohème, Carmen, Così fan tutte, L’elisir d’amore, Eugene Oñegin, Falstaff, Der fliegende Holländer, Gianni Schicchi, Lucia di Lammermoor, Die lustige Witwe, Madama Butterfly, The Medium, Le nozze di Figaro, Les Pêcheurs de perles, Rigoletto, Roméo et Juliette, La traviata, Suor Angelica, Faust, Tosca, and Die Zauberflöte.
+David Rohrbaugh was a founding member of Opera San José’s artistic staff.
+Prior to his retirement in June 2014, Dr. Rohrbaugh conducted more than 70 productions and more than 600 performances for Opera San José, including Il trovatore Die Fledermaus, La rondine, Werther, The Crucible, Un ballo in maschera, ll barbiere di Siviglia, La bohème, Carmen, Così fan tutte, L’elisir d’amore, Eugene Oñegin, Falstaff, Der fliegende Holländer, Gianni Schicchi, Lucia di Lammermoor, Die lustige Witwe, Madama Butterfly, The Medium, Le nozze di Figaro, Les Pêcheurs de perles, Rigoletto, Roméo et Juliette, La traviata, Suor Angelica, Faust, Tosca, and Die Zauberflöte.

-Dr. Rohrbaugh works closely with the company’s resident artists, coaching them in preparation for their operatic roles.
-Many have studied voice with him and have become professional singers throughout North America and Europe.
+While on staff, Dr. Rohrbaugh worked closely with the company’s resident artists, coaching them in preparation for their operatic roles.
+Many studied voice with him and have become professional singers throughout North America and Europe.
 In addition, he has mentored numerous assistant guest conductors.

 Dr. Rohrbaugh has been on the faculties of Oberlin College and the University of Akron, where, as chair of the voice department, he developed a comprehensive opera workshop-theater program.
 Dr. Rohrbaugh has also recorded for Orion Records and the Musical Heritage Foundation.
 Most recently, he recorded a revival of Lou Harrison’s Scenes from Cavafy, a work originally written for him by the composer.